Drain (surgery): Use and management

 Accurate recording of the volume of drainage as well as the contents is vital to ensure proper healing and monitor for excessive bleeding.
 Depending on the amount of drainage, a patient may have the drain in place one day to weeks.
 Drains will have protective dressings that will need to be changed daily/as needed.

 The routine use of drains for surgical procedures is diminishing as better radiological investigation and confidence in surgical technique have reduced their necessity.
-It is felt now that drains may hinder recovery by acting as an 'anchor' limiting mobility post surgery and the drain itself may allow infection into the wound.
+Drains may hinder recovery by acting as an 'anchor', limiting mobility post surgery, and the drain itself may allow infection into the wound.
 In certain situations their use is unavoidable.

 Complications

 Drains risk becoming occluded or clogged, resulting in retained fluid that can contribute to infection or other complications.
 Thus efforts must be made to maintain and assess patency (condition of being open) when they are in use.
 Once a drain becomes clogged or occluded, it should be removed, as it is no longer providing any benefit.